 A Digitizing Workhorse for Family Historians

-The Shotbox offers several options for positioning the camera: You can place your smartphone camera, digital camera or tablet on top of the Shotbox to shoot directly downward through the window openings to photograph a full letter-size document or photos.
+The SHOTBOX offers several options for positioning the camera: You can place your smartphone camera, digital camera or tablet on top of the SHOTBOX to shoot directly downward through the window openings and photograph a full letter-size document or photos.
 Or, you can attach the innovative SideShot at the front of the box to capture a full-front image of an heirloom artifact.
-The Shotbox built-in LED lightstrips can be adjusted to provide a sharp, clear image; additional lightstrips in the SideShot accessory add light from the front of the box.
+The SHOTBOX built-in LED lightstrips can be adjusted to provide a sharp, clear image; additional lightstrips in the SideShot accessory add light from the front of the box.

 - Family historians digitizing family photos, documents and artifacts